fgci-org/ansible-role-cuda/README.md

 --------------

 <pre>
+gpu: True
 cuda_packages:
  - "cuda"
 </pre>

+- gpu: True is needed.
+Without it this role does nothing.
-This list can be updated to include more packages that are installed after nvidia cuda repo is installed.
+- cuda_packages: List that can be updated to include more packages that are installed after nvidia cuda repo is installed.
+- cuda_init: Installs a bash script that is executed via rc.local on boot

 Dependencies